Get Help Now

 Proven benefits of online rehab

 Online rehab offers many benefits, especially for someone with mild to moderate addiction issues.
-As mentioned above, virtual programs are often more accessible, especially for those who live in remote areas and would not have help close by otherwise.
+As mentioned above, virtual programs are often more accessible, especially for those who live in remote areas and would otherwise not have help close by.

 While it would be great if everyone could occasionally take a break from their everyday lives to work on their wellness, for many, that is simply not possible.
 Online programs allow you to continue to live at home and go to work if you need to.

-When your life has not been uprooted, you can recover without worrying about how much time you are away from home for, what it is you might be missing, or how soon you have to re-enter your day-to-day routine.
-It also helps you to recover without removing some of the stressors in your daily life, which gives you the opportunity to apply new coping skills in real-time, something you might not necessarily get to practice in a residential treatment program.
+When your life has not been uprooted, you can recover without worrying about how much time you are away from home, what it is you might be missing out on, or how soon you have to re-enter your day-to-day routine.
+It also helps you to recover without removing some of the stressors in your everyday life, which gives you the opportunity to apply new coping skills in real time, something you might not necessarily get to practice in a inpatient treatment program.

 There is evidence that shows that those with social anxiety often do better in online settings as they are less concerned about encountering others face-to-face.3 This can make it easier to open up and express the challenges you are facing.

-It is worth noting that even though they are online, these programs are structured.
+It is worth pointing out that even though they are online, these programs are structured.
 They have set times and specific activities or exercises that are designed to keep you on track and give you better support overall.

 How EHN Online’s program sets you up for sobriety

-Following the eight weeks of intensive care, participants have access to 10 months of aftercare, keeping up with progress tracking on the Wagon app, and meeting with a group once per week.
-This will encourage maintenance of positive habits and beneficial skills, while continuing the opportunity to build a strong support network of individuals with similar experiences and hardships.
+Following the eight weeks of intensive care, participants have access to 10 months of Aftercare, including progress tracking on the Wagon app, as well as meeting with a group once per week.
+Individuals are empowered to nurture positive habits and invaluable skills while creating connections with like-minded people who share similar experiences and challenges.

-If your loved ones are looking for better ways to support you, EHN’s IOP also offers a Family program as part of the package, so that loved ones can also receive advice and access better tools to aid in long-term recovery.
+If your loved ones are looking for better ways to support you, EHN’s IOP also offers Family information sessions as part of the package, so that loved ones can receive advice and access better tools to aid in long-term recovery as well.

 EHN Online’s substance use disorder program provides all the benefits of virtual rehab, such as accessibility and structure, while also making treatment affordable and providing the chance to work on challenges, skills and relationships in real time.

-Most importantly, EHN Online’s virtual program is one that works.
-While there is no one “right” way to receive treatment, as the effectiveness of each setting and treatment approach is dependent on you and your unique situation, online rehab can be a sustainable and helpful option to consider.
+Most importantly, EHN Online’s virtual program is one that actually works.
+While there is no one “right” way to receive treatment, as the effectiveness of each treatment approach and setting is dependent on you and your unique situation, online rehab can be a sustainable and helpful option to consider.

 How to access an online rehab program